larsmhaugland/file-converter/README.md

   	- The current version of the program cannot successfully recover siegfried data from an incomplete run
 - Timeout
   	- Timeout for conversion is not yet implemented
+- Merging files
+  	- Merging large amounts of files has some bugs and results may vary.

 ### GUI